wdporter/acim/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 ---

-2.&emsp;A sense of separation from God is the only lack you really need correct.
+2. A sense of separation from God is the only lack you really need correct.
 ²This sense of separation would never have arisen if you had not distorted your perception of truth, and had thus perceived yourself as lacking.
 ³The idea of order of needs arose because, having made this fundamental error, you had already fragmented yourself into levels with different needs.
 ⁴As you integrate you become one, and your needs become one accordingly.